enarjord/passivbot/docs/live.md

 !!!
 Warning
     Before stopping the bot, please make sure it is in an appropriate state, e.g. make sure there are no positions or orders open that will cause problems if left open for a longer period

-If you want to stop, you can achieve this by either:
+If you want to stop, you can achieve this by pressing `ctrl+c` in the terminal
-* using the `/stop` button in Telegram (if configured), or
-* by pressing `ctrl+c` in the terminal

 !!!
 Info
     Please note that shutting down the bot properly may take a couple of seconds, as it needs time to properly detach from the websocket and shutdown the bot.
-When the bot is completely shut down, you will see a message that Telegram has been shut down, and another message that Passivbot has been shut down.

 ## Running unattended